coingaming/moon-light/docs/app/client/pagination/descriptions/WithArrayOfPageHREFs.md

 ---
-title: With array of pages href
+title: With array of page hrefs
 ---

+Trigger URL changes when the pagination's changes.